toots/ocaml-sys-socket/README.md

 # sys-socket

+## This package is DEPRECATED!
+See: [savonet/ocaml-posix](https://github.com/savonet/ocaml-posix) for the most recent work on this API.

 This module provides OCaml ctypes bindings to system-specific low-level socket structure and data-types.

 The interface is implemented using [ocaml-ctypes](https://github.com/ocamllabs/ocaml-ctypes) and is intended